YOUR NEXT CHAPTER:

 In working with generations of women through the decades, Alexandra Armstrong found common threads and questions that often shaped their conversations.
 She wrote her most recent book alongside Mary Donahue, Ph.D., to provide guidance to help women navigate successfully through a time of major transition.

-YOUR NEXT CHAPTER: A Woman’s Guide to a Successful Retirement, follows the stories of four fictional (yet realistic) women with varied backgrounds facing different aspects of retirement.
+YOUR NEXT CHAPTER: A Woman’s Guide To A Successful Retirement, follows the stories of four fictional (yet realistic) women with varied backgrounds facing different aspects of retirement.
 They learn that starting an exciting new phase means asking difficult questions and making life-altering choices—which in some cases are irrevocable.

 This is the second collaboration between Alexandra Armstrong, CFP®, and Mary R. Donahue, Ph.D.
 They both have long histories of breaking ground for themselves and for other women, and previously teamed up to publish ON YOUR OWN: A Widow’s Passage to Emotional and Financial Well-Being, now in its fifth edition.

 We hope you’ll learn from our many decades of experience helping others.
+For more information about the book please visit awomensnextchapter.com.
+You can order the book directly by calling our office or through Amazon.com.

 ON YOUR OWN: